CandlePlatforms/devdocs/docs/develop/ethereum-polygon/matic-js/set-proof-api.md

 You will see some of the APIs with **faster** suffix, which makes the process faster.
 It does so by using proof generation api in the backend which can be hosted by anyone.

-Polygon has hosted the proof generation api which can be used by anyone.
+Candle has hosted the proof generation api which can be used by anyone.
 The API url is - [https://apis.matic.network/](https://apis.matic.network/)

 The `setProofApi` can be used to set the proof api url.